-The AdAlta team have worked out how to apply a unique class of antibodies to fight against fibrotic diseases: debilitating and potentially fatal conditions caused by internal organ scarring.
+The AdAlta team are developing a unique class of antibodies called i-bodies to fight fibrotic diseases: debilitating and potentially fatal conditions caused by internal organ scarring.
+Their first target is a form of lung fibrosis, which has an average survival time of just four years post diagnosis.

-‘It's a huge coming of age for any biotech,’ says CEO Tim Oldham.
-And it couldn’t come fast enough.
-‘I get a phone call every month, if not every week, from a lung fibrosis patient trying to get onto our trials, unmet need is that high.’
+‘I get a call or email every month, if not every week, from a lung fibrosis patient trying to get onto our trials.
+The unmet need is that high.’

-For AdAlta, co-location at La Trobe University was initially a decision of convenience: the University was a member of the Co-operative Research Centre for Diagnostics that developed the original intellectual property, so setting up a base at Bundoora and a research agreement with La Trobe made good sense.
+For AdAlta, co-location at La Trobe University was initially a decision of convenience: The University was a member of the Co-operative Research Centre for Diagnostics that developed the original intellectual property, so setting up a base at Bundoora and a research agreement with La Trobe made good sense.

 However, over time, Tim says the partnership has become a crucial support for the company.

-‘We've got office space close to the lab; access to specialist scientific services such as next generation sequencing capabilities, and mass spectrometry facilities; ancillary and shared services such as fridges and freezers plugged into the building management system so they're monitored at all times; the tissue culture room that’s shared between multiple labs and another big advantage: access to the library.’
+‘We have access to specialist scientific services such as next generation sequencing capabilities, and mass spectrometry facilities; ancillary and shared services such as fridges and freezers plugged into the building management system so they're monitored at all times; a tissue culture room; back office support such as HR; and another big advantage: access to the library.’

 Into the future

-Tim sees potential in the concept of La Trobe as a University City of the Future.
-‘The Nirvana down the track would be like what happens in Boston: you wander down to any coffee shop in Cambridge Square, and all you can hear is people from all the different institutes discussing their research projects.’
+Tim is excited to see where La Trobe’s ‘University City of the Future’ goes.
+‘The Nirvana down the track would be to mimic what happens in Boston.
+You wander down to any coffee shop in Cambridge Square, and all you can hear is people from all the different institutes discussing their research projects.’